Quantitative properties of the non-properness set of a polynomial map: An application of the real field case

 \section{An application of the real field case}

-As an application we give a real counterpart of Theorem~3.1 from \cite{jela}.
+As an application we give a real counterpart of a theorem of Bia\l ynicki-Birula \cite{bial}.

-\begin{theorem} Let $G$ be a real, non-trivial, connected, unipotent group, which acts effectively and polynomially on a closed semialgebraic $\R$-uniruled set $X$.
-Then the set $Fix(G)$, of fixed points of $G$, is also $\R$-uniruled.
-In particular it does not contain isolated points. \end{theorem}
+\begin{theorem} Let $G$ be a real, non-trivial, connected, unipotent group, which acts effectively and polynomially on a closed algebraic $\R$-uniruled set $X\subset \R^n$.
+Then the set $Fix(G)$ of fixed points of this action, is also $\R$-uniruled.
+In particular, it has no isolated points. \end{theorem}

-\begin{proof} First of all let us recall that a connected unipotent group has a normal series where $G_i/G_{i-1}\cong G_a= (\R,+,0).$ By the induction on dim $G$ we can easily reduce the problem to $G=G_a.$ Indeed, assume that theorem holds for $G=G_a.$ Take a unipotent group $G$ of dim $G=n$ and assume that theorem holds in dimension $n-1.$ There is a normal subgroup $G_{n-1}$ of dimension $n-1$, such that $G/G_{n-1}=G_a.$ Moreover, the set $R:=Fix(G_{n-1})$ is $\R$-uniruled by our hypothesis.
+\begin{proof} First of all let us recall that a connected unipotent group has a normal series where $G_i/G_{i-1}\cong G_a= (\R,+,0).$ By induction on dim $G$ we can easily reduce the problem to $G=G_a.$ Indeed, assume the conclusion holds for $G=G_a.$ Take a unipotent group $G$ with dim $G=n$ and assume that the conclusion holds in dimension $n-1.$ There is a normal subgroup $G_{n-1}$ of dimension $n-1$ such that $G/G_{n-1}=G_a.$ Moreover, the set $R:=Fix(G_{n-1})$ is $\R$-uniruled by our hypothesis.
 Consider the induced action of the group $G_a=G/G_{n-1}$ on $R.$ The set of fixed points of this action is $\R$-uniruled and it coincides with $Fix(G)$.